carved4/go-direct-syscall/README.md

 ### NT Status Code Helpers

-The library includes comprehensive NT status code formatting and validation functions that are used by default throughout the codebase.
+The library includes NT status code formatting and validation functions that are used by default throughout the codebase.

 #### `FormatNTStatus(status uintptr) string`
 Returns a formatted string representation of an NTSTATUS code with both the hex value and human-readable description.